Announcement Type: New Cooperative Agreement.

-Additional Information: Pending successful implementation of this program and the availability of funds in subsequent fiscal years, it is ECA's intent to renew this grant for two additional fiscal years, before openly competing it again.
+Additional Information: Pending successful implementation of this program and the availability of funds in Start Printed Page 22209subsequent fiscal years, it is ECA's intent to renew this grant for two additional fiscal years, before openly competing it again.

 III.1.
 Eligible applicants: Applications may be submitted by public and private non-profit organizations meeting the provisions described in Internal Revenue Code section 26 U.S.C.
 501(c)(3).

 III.2.
 Cost Sharing or Matching Funds: There is no minimum or maximum percentage required for this competition.
 However, the Bureau encourages applicants to provide maximum levels of cost sharing and funding in support of its programs.
 In-kind cost-sharing is acceptable for certain aspects of the budget.
 For example, a grantee's existing inherent professional expertise is considered in-kind cost sharing.
 This can be reflected as a contribution of honoraria fees that might otherwise have to be spent to hire experts.

 When cost sharing is offered, it is understood and agreed that the applicant must provide the amount of cost sharing as stipulated in its proposal and later included in an approved grant agreement.
 Cost sharing may be in the form of allowable direct or indirect costs.
 For accountability, you must maintain written records to support all costs which are claimed as your contribution, as well as costs to be paid by the Federal government.
 Such records are subject to audit.
 The basis for determining the value of cash and in-kind contributions must be in accordance with OMB Circular A-110, (Revised), Subpart C.23—Cost Sharing and Matching.
 In the event you do not provide the minimum amount of cost sharing as stipulated in the approved budget, ECA's contribution will be reduced in like proportion.